El Calafate - Torres del Paine - Bariloche - Ushuaia - Buenos Aires - Puerto Varas

 Tango is, all in all, a cultural experience that’s deeply rooted in Argentine hearts.
 Where do regular people go to dance tango?
 There are an immense number of dance halls or milongas in Buenos Aires.
 Some of our favorites are La Viruta -beginners friendly- and Salon Canning -with more advanced clientele- in Palermo neighbourhood.
 Tango has evolved a big deal in the past years, and now there are also LGBT milongas that encourage a most inclusive practice.

-It’s time to fly to the Lake District, the stunning start to your travel adventure through Patagonia in Argentina and Chile.
+It’s time to fly to the Lake District, the stunning start to your Patagonia adventure trip in Argentina and Chile.
 We’ll drive you to the domestic airport where you’ll take a short, 3-hour flight to Bariloche.

 Upon arrival, we’ll drive you to your hotel.
 Enjoy your free day in the city!
 Bariloche sits on the southern coast of Nahuel Huapi, a glacier-water lake with enthralling islands and beaches.